DSCxUQ/notes/1-CLI.md

 ![allTogether!](./images/lecture1/fortuneCowsayLolcat.png)

-... thats it!
+... that's it!
 We have a colourful talking cow!
 So, to reiterate, we have taken the output from `fortune`, sent it through `cowsay` and colourised the text with `lolcat`.
 This is only a fun example of what pipes can do, yet there are more useful examples in the following example! `grep`!

 ## `grep`